 He added that he is proud the Connectional Table is taking the first steps toward revision.

-Under the plan, church leaders would host eight "symposia" for United Methodists around the globe - three in Africa, one in Europe, one in the Philippines and three in the United States.
+Under the plan, church leaders would host "symposia" for United Methodists around the globe — three in Africa, one in Europe, one in the Philippines and now two in the United States.
 Each symposium would include a panel of participants, allow for public hearings, use live streaming and provide opportunities for questions from interested United Methodists using mail, email and Twitter.

 Each symposium would last at least two days.
 Among the participants would be United Methodist theologians and representatives from United Methodist schools.

 Among the questions the process will tackle:

 - What is the nature of the Social Principles?

 - What is the relationship between Social Principles and the Book of Discipline?

 - What is the relationship between Social Principles and the Book of Resolutions, which outlines the denomination's social teachings?

 - What do Social Principles for the whole global United Methodist Church look like?